buddhaman/AnymaEngine/Readme.md

 - Make random number generator.

 ### Done
+- Visualize mutations.
+- Turn editable parameters into a genome and generate the phenotype.
 - Edit creatures in an interface.
 Number of legs, hands, sizes.
 - Make texture region.
 - Global empty texture for convenience.